umass-ml4ed/tiktoc/README.md

 ## Setup

-### Download Data
+### Data
-We use [CSEDM](https://sites.google.com/ncsu.edu/csedm-dc-2021/) dataset and preprocess the data to get the test case level correctness by running students submitted codes through compiler and compared the results with the key solution.
-We have a set a 30 seconds timeout to handle the infinite loop cases.
-To validate the correctness for each question, we kept the samples that the mean score over all test cases matches the raw score.
+We use [CSEDM](https://sites.google.com/ncsu.edu/csedm-dc-2021/) dataset.
+There are 50 questions in the original dataset and 17 questions has complete test case input and output.
+To get the test case level correctness, we run students submitted codes through compiler and compared the results with the key solution.
+We have set a 30 seconds timeout to handle the infinite loop cases.
+To validate the correctness for each question, we keep the samples that the mean score over all test cases matches the raw score.
+There are two files in the `data` folder, the dataset_granular_1st.zip file is used for training all models with the students' first submission to all problems and the dataset_granular_all.zip file is used for training models with students' all submission.
-TODO

 ### Environment
 We used Python 3.8.18 in the development of this work.
 Run the following to set up a Conda environment: